Skip to content

 Go live with subscriptions

 After 24 hours, your scheduled subscriptions go live and charge customers on their applicable start dates.
-You can view all your live subscriptions in the Subscriptions Dashboard.
+You can view all your live subscriptions in the Subscriptions page of the Dashboard.

 After the migration goes live, we recommend you monitor your subscriptions starting from the first payment.
 Make sure the charge dates and amounts for the migrated subscriptions match the specified start_date.